On the Ramsey number of daisies I: introduction

 i.e., an edge $X$ of $\cD_r(K,M)$ is the union of the \emph{kernel} $K$ and a \emph{petal} $P$.
 The set $M$ is called the \emph{universe of petals} of $\cD_r(K,M)$.
 When the pair $K, M$ have sizes $|K|=k$ and $|M|=m$ we say that the $(r+k)$-graph $\cD_r(K,M)$ is a \emph{$(r,m,k)$-daisy}.
 When the size of the kernel is not specified, we talk about an \emph{$(r,m)$-daisy} \end{definition}

 Daisies were introduced by Bollob\'{a}s, Leader and Malvenuto in~\cite{BLM}.
 They asked how many edges an $(r+k)$-graph can have without containing an $(r,m,k)$-daisy.
-These problems are widely open except for a few special cases.
-For instance, it is not known what is the maximal density of a $3$-graph without a $(2,4,1)$-daisy.
+These problems are open except for a few special cases.
+For instance, it is not known how large the density of a $3$-graph without a $(2,4,1)$-daisy can be.
+In a recent breakthrough, Ellis, King, Ivan and Leader \cites{EIL24,EK23} proved lower bounds for some families of daisies.
+In particular, their result disproves a conjecture in \cite{BLM} that the Tur\'{a}n density of an $(r,m,k)$-daisy approaches $0$ for fixed $r, m$ and $k \rightarrow \infty$.
+In this paper we will be interested in Ramsey numbers of daisies.
+While in \cite{BLM} the main interest of the authors was in daisies with a kernel of fixed size, we will focus on daisies with unbounded kernel.

-For integers $\ell\geq 2$ and $m\geq r \geq 2$, we will be interested in the \emph{Ramsey numbers of daisies} $D_r(m;\ell)$.
-The number $D_r(m;\ell)$ is defined as the minimum integer $n$ with the property that any coloring $\phi: \cP([n])\rightarrow [\ell]$ of the subsets of $[n]$ by $\ell$ colors yields a monochromatic copy of an $(r,m)$-daisy.\footnote{The colors of sets smaller than $r$ play no role, but it will be simpler to talk about colorings of all sets.}

-Note that in our definition of $D_r$ we do not specify the size of the kernel of the monochromatic daisy.
-Therefore, since the complete $r$-graph $K_m^{(r)}$ is an $(r,m)$-daisy with empty kernel, we have
+\begin{definition} For integers $\ell\geq 2$ and $m\geq r \geq 2$, we define the \emph{Ramsey number of daisies} $D_r(m;\ell)$ as the minimum integer $n$ with the property that any coloring $\phi: \cP([n])\rightarrow [\ell]$ of the subsets of $[n]$ by $\ell$ colors yields a monochromatic copy of an $(r,m)$-daisy.\footnote{The colors of sets smaller than $r$ play no role, but it will be simpler to talk about colorings of all sets.} \end{definition} Note that in our definition of $D_r$ we do not specify the size of the kernel of the monochromatic daisy.
+In Section~\ref{sec:fixed}, we will also consider \emph{Ramsey numbers $D_r(m,k;\ell)$ of daisies with kernel of fixed size $k$} defined analogously.

+Our motivation for studying daisies comes from theoretical computer science, specifically, a problem in the area of randomness extractors.
+In~\cite{CS15} Cohen and Shinkar studied the concept of the bit-fixing extractor (more precisely, extractor for bit-fixing sources).
+Defining this concept exactly would take us too far afield and is not the focus of the paper.
+However, this area of research is connected with Ramsey theory (e.g, \cite{PR}) and moreover with daisies (see Remark \ref{rmk:superdaisy}).
+To estimate the Ramsey number of daisies seems to be a simpler problem that could shed light on the problems about bit-fixing extractors.
+For the reader interested in randomness extractors, we recommend Shaltiel's survey \cite{S11}.

+The problem of getting better estimates for the Ramsey number of daisies could be of independent interest as well, since these numbers can be viewed as generalizations of Ramsey numbers for hypergraphs and there is a huge gap between currently available upper and lower bounds.
+The aim of this paper is to popularize this question.
+To this end we will prove some simple results that show connections between Ramsey numbers of daisies and the standard Ramsey numbers of complete hypergraphs.

+The paper is organized as follows.
+In the following section we present our results and some definitions.
+In Section \ref{sec:randomlb} we prove Proposition \ref{prop:randomlb}, Section \ref{sec:ramseyvsdaisy} deals with Theorem \ref{prop:ramseyvsdaisy}, while in Section \ref{sec:superdaisy} we give a proof of Proposition \ref{prop:superdaisy}.
+In Section \ref{sec:fixed} we discuss some related problems for daisies of fixed kernel size or specified kernel position with respect to the underlying order of $[n]$.
+Finally, Section \ref{sec:remarks} is devoted to open problems and final remarks.